sl0/opti/README.txt

 iptables-optimizer
 ==================

-Optimize kernels ruleset by sorting in relation to usage.
+Optimize kernel's iptables ruleset by usage.

 Author:     Johannes Hubertz <johannes@hubertz.de>

-Date:       2014-09-04
+Date:       2014-09-15

 Version:    0.9.11

 License:    GNU General Public License version 3 or later

 Benefit:    Less interrupt load in a statistical point of
-            view, though minimizing latencies for any
+            view by minimizing latencies for any
-            traversing packets.
+            IPv4 or IPv6 pakets slowed down by very long ip(6)tables chains.

 Costs:      Small amount of additional user space workload.

+ip6tables-optimizer behaves like iptables-optimizer, except it uses ip6tables commands instead of iptables commands.

-The iptables-optimizer is intended to sort the chains in the running Linux-kernel, goal is to reduce latency of throughput.
+The ip(6)tables-optimizer is intended to sort the chains in the running Linux-kernel, goal is to reduce latency of traversing pakets.
 It runs as a shell script, which calls a python script.
 This sorts the chains by decreasing values of packet counters, afterwards the result is restored into the kernel.